Faculty & Staff

 Cody Sasek, PhD, PA-C was appointed Program Director of the Doctor of Medical Science Bridge Program in January 2022.
 In this role, he leads program operations, the DMS Bridge curriculum, and program recruitment and admissions.
 His teaching responsibilities include several of the DMS Bridge courses as well as mentoring students in their capstone work.

 Dr. Sasek has served in a variety of roles in PA education, including Director of Clinical Education for the Creighton University Physician Assistant Program immediately prior to joining Butler’s College of Pharmacy and Health Sciences.
 Dr. Sasek has been a PA for more than a decade and has experience in orthopedics and emergency medicine.
-He continues to actively practice community-based emergency medicine with CHI Health.
+He continues to actively practice emergency medicine.

 The educational background of Dr. Sasek includes a Master of Physician Assistant Studies degree from the University of Nebraska Medical Center and a PhD in Educational Administration from the University of Nebraska-Lincoln.
 In 2018, he completed the Harvard Macy Institute Program for Health Professions Educators.

 His research has explored the impact of competency-based assessment, specifically entrustable professional activities, on PA student motivation and learning.
-Dr. Sasek serves as a peer reviewer for the Journal of the American Academy of PAs and as a member of the editorial board for the JBJS Journal of Orthopaedics for Physician Assistants.
-He contributes national leadership as a site visitor for the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and as Chair of the Physician Assistant Education Association’s Faculty Development Mission Advancement Commission.
+Dr. Sasek is an editorial board member for both the Journal of the American Academy of PAs where he serves as a Clinical Editor and the JBJS Journal of Orthopaedics for Physician Assistants where he is an Associate Editor.
+He contributes national leadership as a site visitor for the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and as a member of the Physician Assistant Education Association’s Grants and Scholarships Review Committee.

-Outside of his professional work, Dr. Sasek enjoys spending time on his family farm in rural Nebraska, staying active, and participating in triathlons, including completing the Ironman Wisconsin triathlon in 2013.
+Outside of his professional work, Dr. Sasek enjoys spending time on his family farm in rural Nebraska, staying active, and participating in triathlons, including previously completing the Ironman Wisconsin triathlon.

 Erin Choate joined the program as the Admission and Marketing Coordinator in June 2022.
 In her role, she will support the Doctor of Medical Science Bridge Program’s student admission, recruitment, and marketing efforts.
 Before beginning her position at Butler University, Erin served as the Communications Specialist at the IUPUI School of Health & Human Sciences.
 She managed the school’s social media channels and several communications projects.
 She graduated from IUPUI in 2015 and studied Journalism and Public Relations.
 Erin lives in Fishers with her husband, Zach, and their dog, Sandy.
 She enjoys spending time with her family and friends, hiking, yoga, and binge-watching shows on Netflix with her husband.